yohatad/cssr4africa/cssr4africa/pepper_interface_tests/README.md

 The package is divided into two parts: sensor tests and actuator tests.
 The sensor tests are designed to evaluate the performance of the following sensors: sonar, laser, microphone, and camera.
 The actuator tests assess the functionality of the following actuators: head, arms, hands, legs, and wheels.

 ## Documentation
-Accompnaying this code, there are deliverable reports that provides a detailed explanation of the code and how to run the tests.
+Accompanying this code, there are deliverable reports that explain the code and how to run the tests.
 The deliverable reports are can be found in [D4.1 Sensor test](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D4.1.pdf) and [5.1 Actuator test](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D5.1.pdf)

 ## Running Tests
 To run the test on the physical platform, change the first line of `actuatorTestConfiguration.ini` file in the config folder